How to Catch Environment Variable Errors Early

 }

-This ensures developers get immediate feedback when they:
+Now developers get feedback when they:

-• Start the development server
+• Start the dev server

 • Run tests

-• Build the application
+• Build

 Pre-commit Hooks

-Catch configuration errors before they enter version control:
+Catch config errors before they enter git:

 # .pre-commit-config.yaml